medcomdk/MedComLandingPage/docs/assets/documents/FHIRValidationGovernance.md

 #### 2.2.1 Document source validation

-* The document source SHALL provide valid FHIR documents to the national infrastructure.
+* The document source SHALL provide valid FHIR documents according to the relevant FHIR Implementation Guide(s) (IG) to the national infrastructure.
 * Documents that are not valid **SHALL NOT** be submitted.
   * In cases where the document source is unable to produce a conformant FHIR document, the document source **SHALL** prevent transmission, **SHALL** log the validation failure, **SHALL** perform internal escalation and troubleshooting, and can seek guidance from MedCom if the issue cannot be resolved locally.
   * On-demand documents: If the document source is unable to produce a conformant document, the document source **SHALL** return an error response.
 In the current IHE XDS-based infrastructure, the document source **SHALL** return an IHE-compliant error response structured in accordance with ITI-43 Retrieve Document Set (IHE ITI Technical Framework, Volume 3).

-#### 2.2.2 Document source validation
+#### 2.2.2 Document consumer validation

 * The document consumer **SHALL** ensure the validity of the received document prior to presenting it to the user.
 * The document consumer **SHOULD**, as far as possible, display documents that contain validation errors.
 In such cases, the document consumer **SHALL** present a disclaimer indicating that the document contains error(s).
 The document consumer **MAY** present a clear, user-friendly explanation of the document’s contained error(s) understandable to non-technical users.